 I had high hopes that Terry Gilliam’s latest, The Imaginarium of Doctor Parnassus (2009), would be a stirring, brilliant return-to-form.
-Alas, it is merely a good, fun, crazy romp.
-But it also, quite satisfyingly, feels like the purest Gilliam vision in a long time, perhaps going back to The Adventures of Baron Munchausen — so in that sense, anyway, it is a return-to-form of sorts.
+Alas, it’s merely a good, fun, crazy romp.
+But it also feels like the purest Gilliam vision in a long time, perhaps going back to The Adventures of Baron Munchausen — so in that sense, it is a satisfying return-to-form of sorts.

 The film has everything one’s come to expect from Terry Gilliam.
 There’s the ever-present clash of wills between imagination and grim reality; a scattered, chaotic messiness; an elderly story-teller and a feisty damsel-in-distress; crazy cock-eyed camera angles; hapless heroes and dastardly villains; and sheer, unrestrained visual creativity.
-Do all these elements come together structurally?
-Not entirely.
-Underneath the visual feast of it all is a coherent plot, but Gilliam’s lack of restraint sometimes buries the story in its eyeball kicks.
+Do all these elements come together brilliantly?
+Well, not entirely.
+Beneath the visual feast of it all is a coherent plot, but Gilliam’s lack of restraint sometimes buries the story in distracting eyeball kicks.
 The film is always interesting to look at, but takes a little work to follow.
 Many sequences reminded me of the brilliant Gilliam of old, while others felt like the hollow, effects-driven spectacles of modern cinema.
 From time-to-time, the film even conjures memories of his stream-of-conscious Monty Python animations.

 One drawback on the story front is the lack of a relatable protagonist.
 Ledger is flashy but weirdly unreadable in the crucial role; Dr. Parnassus, well played by Plummer, isn’t a terribly sympathetic fellow; and Vern Troyer, well, isn’t much of an actor.
 (Stunt-casting FTL.)
 Cole and Garfield are quite good and bring the most heroic presence, but their story feels like a sideshow to the main event.
-Ledger’s death during production forced some creative re-envisioning to complete the film, and the clever cameos of Johnny Depp, Jude Law, and Colin Farrell (all stepping in for Ledger) add some life to the proceedings.
-But it’s difficult, really, to hang your hat on any one person, I think to the story’s detriment.
+Ledger’s death during production forced some creative re-envisioning to complete the film, and clever cameos from Johnny Depp, Jude Law, and Colin Farrell (all stepping in for Ledger) add considerable life to the proceedings.
+But it’s difficult, really, to hang your hat on anyone, to the story’s detriment.